jacoparker/HiHealth/README.md

 Our tests are under Java/(androidTest).

-The tests are created usin Espresso.
+The tests are created using Espresso.

 All Espresso dependinces were addes to the gradle file.